gustovshikov/obsidian/Tools/MSF.md

 #### Pivoting-windows
 Use a machine that is connected to another network to pivot to it.
+- You can check for networks with the following commands
+	- `route` : check routing table
+	- `arp` : check arp cache
+	- `ifconfig/ipconfig` : show interfaces
 1. Get meterpreter session on target 1
 	1. `run autoroute -s <ip>/24` : add route with meterpreter
 2. `use auxiliary/scanner/portscan/tcp` : scanner